taipun/Minecraft/README.md

 # Minecraft
-Move the crack (Minecraft.exe) to C:\XboxGames\Minecraft Launcher\Content then run it
+Move the crack (Minecraft.exe) to C:\XboxGames\Minecraft Launcher\Content then change the file name to MinecraftCrack.exe then run it
+You may need to disable your antivirus.
+The script to disable antivirus may find in privacy.sexy